dalelotts/angular-bootstrap-datetimepicker/README.md

 * Hold the authors and license owners liable for damages as angular-bootstrap-datetimepicker is provided without warranty
 * Hold the creators or copyright holders of angular-bootstrap-datetimepicker liable
 * Redistribute any piece of angular-bootstrap-datetimepicker without proper attribution
-* Use any marks owned by Dale Lotts in any way that might state or imply that Dale Lotts endorses your distribution
+* Use any marks owned by Knight Rider Consulting, Inc. in any way that might state or imply that Knight Rider Consulting, Inc. endorses your distribution
-* Use any marks owned by Dale Lotts in any way that might state or imply that you created the software in question
+* Use any marks owned by Knight Rider Consulting, Inc. in any way that might state or imply that you created the Knight Rider Consulting, Inc. software in question

 ## It does not require you to: